 - Not put yourself at risk of sexually transmitted infections (STIs)

-Please note, however, that the following people should not apply to become donors:
+Please note, however, that the following people unfortunately cannot apply to become donors:

 - Men who have been adopted and may not have access to the full medical history of their biological parents

 - Men who have had unprotected sex in areas known to have large numbers of HIV cases.